reactivemarkets/platform-bsp-java/CONTRIBUTING.md

 ## License

-By contributing to Toolbox Java, you agree that your contributions will be licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+By contributing to Platform Java, you agree that your contributions will be licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 A copy of the license is available in the [LICENSE.md](LICENSE.md) file in the root directory of this source tree.